Avoid a fine and don’t get towed! Brush up on parking rules and regulations in Israel.

-You've made Aliyah, finally bought a car and now you're read to hit the road.
-As a foreign tourist there are some road markings and road signs that you may not be familiar with.
+You’ve now made Aliyah, finally bought a car and you’re read to hit the road.
+As a foreign driver there are some road markings and road signs that you may not be familiar with.
 Our guide will help you learn the parking rules and regulations in Israel.

 Sidewalks are marked with a series of blue and white, red and white or yellow and red markings.
 This is what they mean

-Red and yellow stripes - designates a bus stop or place reserved for public transport
+- Red and yellow stripes – designates a bus stop or place reserved for public transport (no private vehicles whatsoever)

 Identify road markings for the disabled